 A Twist in Time

-A/N: Please don't be alarmed when you see 2007 as the story publication date.
-This is an old story concept that I am rewriting from scratch so I actually started it early 2015.
-Anyway, if you have any questions about this, please send me a PM. :)
+A/N: Please do not be alarmed when you see 2007 as the story publication date.
+This is an old story concept that I am rewriting from scratch.
+I actually started writing this story early 2015.
+Just send me a PM if you have any questions. :)

 Story context: This story takes place in the Shippuuden saga just before the fourth shinobi war.
 Please use your imagination!